Preparing for a carer's assessment

 Self-assessment

-If you only need information, advice or simple equipment to support you, you may be able to do a self-assessment online.
+If you need information, advice or simple equipment to support you, you may be able to do a self-assessment online.

 Contact your local authority to ask whether they offer online assessments.